K0F/GLFW_SuperCollider_XYScope/README.md

 You need to copy folder to any location SuperCollider sees the Extensions... on linux usually: `$HOME/.local/share/SuperCollider/Extensions`.

+Now recompile the Supercollider libraries, it should tell you something about plugin loaded on server boot.

 ## to run NodeProxies on XYScope: